PangJian123/CAC-CSP/README.md

 This package contains the source code which is associated with the following paper:

-Huafeng Li, Jian Pang, Zhengtao Yu, and Dapeng Tao, “Cross Adversarial Consistency Self-Prediction Learning for Unsupervised Domain Adaptation Person Re-Identification.”
-Elsevier:Information Sciences, 2020.(under review)
+Huafeng Li, Jian Pang, Zhengtao Yu, and Dapeng Tao, Cross Adversarial Consistency Self-Prediction Learning for Unsupervised Domain Adaptation Person Re-Identification[J].
+Information Sciences, 2021, 559: 46-60.

 Edited by Jian Pang